PayU-EMEA/plugin_prestashop/README.md

 ### Card payment
 If **Card payment as separate method** option is enabled, a method named `Pay by card` will be displayed in PrestaShop checkout process.

-If **Payment methods displayed on PrestaShop checkout summary page** option is set to `Yes` then `Pay by card` will be displayed only if card payments are configured on your POS ID.
-If this option is set to `No` then `Pay by card` will be always visible but may fail if card payments are not configured.
+If the **Payment methods displayed on PrestaShop checkout summary page** option is set to `Yes`, then `Pay by card` will be displayed only if card payments are configured on your POS ID.
+If this option is set to `No`, then `Pay by card` will always be visible, but may fail if card payments are not configured.

 ![payment_methods][img6]